aretecode/awesome-advice/best-practices.md

 > "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry

 Related Principles: MVP, 80/20

+## Laws

+**LOD** (Law Of Demeter)

+> A class should have only limited knowledge about the details of its dependencies.

+Build deep classes but shallow APIs.
+Hide internal knowledge and reduce API complexity.

+**BDUF** (Big Design Up Front)

+> First solve the problem, then write the code

+Design should be done before coding starts
+- Remove blockers for exponential speed gains
+- Sequence milestones thoughtfully
+- Align on breakdown and ownership

+**SOC** (Separation of concerns)

+Build domain boundaries around necessary dependencies, build interfaces where domains must interact.

+**SSOT** (Single Source Of Truth)

+Reliable data should be found in one place.
+Related: immutability

+**CQS** (Command-query separation)

+Separate writes from reads.
+E.g. DB writes/reads.

+## Best Practices

+**Use the right tool for the job**

+> "If your only tool is a hammer, every problem looks like an nail." - Abraham Maslow

+There are no good or bad solutions, only optimizations around specific context.

+The answer to any CS question is always "maybe".

+**Avoid premature optimization**

+Humans are terrible at predicting the future, your code is not likely withstand the test of time, it's more important to be modifiable and deletable than all-encompassing.